hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 time --- i.e. one-dimensional defects with highly constrained correlations --- emerge via spontaneously broken symmetry.
 Maybe Hawking and Hartle have the right idea.
-But it's amusing to note that dubious, folk Cartesian metaphysical claims, might, if suitably interpreted, give us clues about fundamental theories of physics.
+But it's amusing that the collision between folk metaphysics and four-dimensionalism might, if suitably interpreted, give us clues about a fundamental theory of time.